-- Review the National Elementary Honor Society Constitution and make sure your school is willing to comply with it.
+Finally, review the National Elementary Honor Society Constitution and make sure your school is willing to comply with these national policies.

 Step 3: Get Ready to Begin

-The national office will notify you once your chapter is approved, and you’ll receive welcome materials.
-Once your chapter is approved, you will have access to the NEHS Handbook and member-only portions of this website.
+The national office will notify you by email with your login information once your chapter is approved.
+You can then access to the NEHS Handbook and member-only portions of this website.
 These resources will help your chapter to develop:

 - Selection procedures, including choosing an induction date for new members.
-You’ll need to publish selection procedures and make those procedures available.
+You’ll need to publish selection procedures and make it available.

 - Chapter service projects, meetings, and other activities to build and support an active chapter at your school.